frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `examples`

-Links to example files using the schema.
-This allows the schema to be shared with Data Resources to illustrate it.
+A list of Data Resources that use and illustrate the schema.

 If present, it `MUST` be a non-empty array of objects.
-Each object is a partial [Data Resource](https://datapackage.org/standard/data-resource/) that `MUST` at least have the `title` and `path` property.
+Each object is a [Data Resource](https://datapackage.org/standard/data-resource/) that `MUST` at least have the `name` and `path` property.
 The `path` must be a URL.

 #### `created`